-The U.S. military now uses several transport protocols for digital communications, including Internet Protocol version 4 (IPv4).
-However, by 2008, DOD is planning to convert digital military communications to use the new Internet Protocol version 6 (IPv6) as the standard for all transmission through the Global Information Grid (GIG), and for all systems that are part of the Defense Information System Network (DISN) that will interoperate with the GIG.
-However, the transition from IPv4 to IPv6 may go more smoothly for the U.S. military and for the Internet infrastructure that supports global commerce in other countries, than for the commercial Internet infrastructure within the United States, which may continue using the older IPv4 protocol for a longer time because it is so firmly embedded.
+The Internet Protocol version 4 (IPv4) is the name of the digital signal transport protocol that has been used for global communications through the Internet since the 1970s.
+The U.S. military now uses several transport protocols for digital communications in addition to IPv4.
+However, DOD planners see a need for more network capabilities to support future NCW operations.
+By 2008, DOD is planning to convert digital military communications to use the newer Internet Protocol version 6 (IPv6) as the standard for all transmission through the Global Information Grid (GIG), and for all systems that are part of the Defense Information System Network (DISN) that will interoperate with the GIG.